Shanmukhanath-kumar/Temperature-scan-entry-system/README.md

 # Temperature-scan-entry-system

-Upload Temperature_scam_Entry.ino (source code) file into Arduino UNO using Arduino IDE, also make connection as shown in circute diagram to make this work.
+Upload Temperature_scam_Entry.ino (source code) file into Arduino UNO using Arduino IDE, also make connection as shown in circute diagram to make this project work.

 ## Screenshots